Janchu/ojk-discord-bot/README.md

 Build the production version `npm run build`.

-Run it with in terminal with `npm run prod` or as a pm2 process `pm2 start build/index.js -i 0 --name "ojk-discord-bot"`
+Run it with in terminal with `npm run prod` or as a pm2 process `pm2 start "npm run prod" -i 0 --name "ojk-discord-bot"`